barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 # Display the first few rows
 df.head()
 ```
-Here is a snapshot of the raw dataset
+This project required 3 libraries :
+- `numpy` for numerical operations.
+- `pandas` for data manipulation and DataFrame operations.
+- `matplotlib.pyplot` for
+-
+The scholarship dataset is loaded using read_csv from "scholarshipdatabase.csv".
+The first few rows of the dataset are then displayed.